A body

 Velocity Vector in Non Uniform Motion

-If at any time t1 position vector of the particle isr-vector1 and at time r-vector2 position vector is r-vector2 then for this interval equation2
+If at any time t1 position vector of the particle is1 and at time 2 position vector is 2 then for this interval Instantaneous velocity

 Instantaneous velocity is defined as the rate of change of displacement.